 We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards; and Independent Accountant's Report on an examination conducted in accordance with AICPA Professional Standards, AT-C Section 315, regarding compliance requirements in accordance with Chapter 10.550 Rules of the Auditor General.
-Disclosures in those report which is dated January 26, 2018, should be in conjuncture with this management letter.
+Disclosures in the reports, which are dated January 29, 2020, should be considered in conjunction with this management letter.